Microsoft improves conference room audio with AI that taps multiple mics

 It’s always frustrating when conference room audio doesn’t reliably reach parties who’ve dialed in remotely.
 Poor acoustics and interference invariably contribute to reduced clarity and crispness on the other end of the line, which is why scientists at Microsoft’s Speech and Dialog Research Group recently proposed a system that bolsters audio quality by tapping the mics built into smartphones, laptops, and tablets.

-They describe their work — which is a part of Project Denmark, Microsoft’s endeavor to move beyond traditional microphone arrays to capture meeting conversations — in a paper (“Meeting Transcription Using Asynchronous Distant Microphones“) scheduled to be presented at the Interspeech 2019 conference in Gra, Austria next week.
+They describe their work — which is a part of Project Denmark, Microsoft’s endeavor to move beyond traditional microphone arrays to capture meeting conversations — in a paper (“Meeting Transcription Using Asynchronous Distant Microphones“) scheduled to be presented at the Interspeech 2019 conference in Graz, Austria next week.

 “The central idea behind our approach is to leverage any internet-connected devices, such as the laptops and smartphones that attendees typically bring to meetings, and virtually form an ad hoc microphone array in the cloud,” wrote principal research Takuya Yoshioka in a blog post accompanying the paper.
 “With our approach, teams would be able to choose to use the cell phones, laptops, and tablets they already bring to meetings to enable high-accuracy transcription without needing special-purpose hardware.”